OpenResearchInstitute/PlusUltra/README.md

 ## Booting and playing around.
 Insert the SD card into your Ultra96 board and power it up.
 If you have a console connected to the console connector, you should see the boot progressing.
 Either way, you should be able to connect the board the same way that you connected to it with the out-of-the-box image.

+## Building a platform for SDSoC
+Run 'tools\makeBootfolder` to create the 3 components required to build an SDSoC platform.

 ## Contributing to this effort
 Congratulations, you are now running your first home-baked hardware and software image!
 If you find anything wrong or broken, please submit an issue, or make it better by sending a pull-request with your improvments.
 Even if you have never done it before. *Especially* if you have never done it before!
 Don't worry about "doing it right", we can figure it out together.